You’ve probably heard about social media engagement, but are YOU really engaging with your customers and potential customers on social media?

-While these are five keys to social media success, there's much more to engaging your audience on social media.
+While these are five keys to better social media engagement and social media success, there’s much more to engaging your audience on social media.
 The tips above will at least give you a good start.

 This means that you have to get out there and post and interact, then see what works and what doesn’t!

 Share with us in the ‘Comments’ below how YOU have been successful at getting engagement in your social media efforts.
 OR… if you’re having a problem with your engagement, tell us about that and we’ll help you come up with some ideas to improve!